Child playingin the rain

 Raindrops

-Fill a glass jar with 2” of very hot water.
-Place a plate over the jar.
-Wait a few minutes for condensation to occur.
-Then lay some ice cubes on the plate.
-This will cause the condensation to rain!
+Fill a glass jar with 2 inches of hot water.
+Place a plate on top of the jar and wait for condensation to form.
+After a few minutes, place ice cubes on the plate.
+The combination will cause the condensation to turn into "rain," just like how cool air in the atmosphere causes precipitation.

 Rain Stick